What is a PPA?: Power Purchase Agreements explained

 PPA for offsite generation

 What are off-take agreements, one might ask?
-These are basically when a producer of a resource, for instance, energy, agrees to sell fractions of their future production and buyer agrees to purchase this amount.
+This is basically when a producer of a resource, for instance, energy, agrees to sell fractions of their future production and a buyer agrees to purchase this amount.

 Off-site PPAs can power multiple loads with a single project no matter the location.
 The supply structures are custom-built for each buyer and negotiated to match the off-takers’ characteristics, business cycles and energy requirements.